Skopje to Ohrid by Bus, Transfer or Car 2026

 This is the most comfortable option for:

-• first-time visitors who do not want to negotiate with taxis after a flight.
+- first-time visitors who don’t want to negotiate with taxis after a flight.

 Prices vary too much to hard-code.
 Some public transfer pages quote fixed examples, but the sensible advice is to request a live quote for your date, pickup address, number of passengers and luggage.
 Confirm whether the price is per vehicle, whether waiting time is included if your flight is delayed, and where the driver will meet you.